yamachig/Lawtext/README.md

   </Law>
   ```

-Although e-LAWS and standard law XML laid the foundation for automation of legislation, there are still some problems remain:
+Although e-LAWS and standard law XML laid the foundation for automation of legislation, there are still some problems that remain:

-- XML tags and structures is not an essential matter of laws themselves and require other skills to edit.
+- XML tags and structures are not an essential matter of laws themselves and require other skills to edit.
 In other words, XML is not readable/editable for law writers.
 - e-LAWS provides a specially made editor to avoid writing XML directly.
 It may cause another lock-in.

 In the field of programming and open source community (suggestive of the term "code"), several optimized solutions are available to solve such problems:

 - Source codes are in a manageable plain text format.
-It is not only machine-readable by nature, but also designed so that people can read and edit them efficiently.
+It is machine-readable by nature and designed so that people can read and edit them efficiently.
 Because they are just simple plain text files, many third-party useful (and often free) tools are available.
 - Various kinds of source code editors and viewers are available.
 These editors and viewers typically have syntax highlighting features.
-Some of them provide navigation features and more advanced tools like linters can be combined.
+Some of them provide navigation features, and more advanced tools like linters can be combined.
 - Multifunctional version control systems are available, which are generally the basis of programming workflow.
 They avoid reversions and make it easy for developers to collaborate in a team.
-- Source codes are stored and shared on public repositories with changing history, in human-readable and editable form.
+- Source codes are stored and shared on public repositories with changing history in human-readable and editable form.
 Modifying and commenting features are also integrated.

 ## Proposal